sarath-mec/smks-docker-hdp/DLP.md

 ## Supported File Types
 Even though these below terms are confusing, it is interchangeably used, which will be clear once you start experimenting the features.
 #### De-identify
 ​	De-identify is generally used as a term to transform sensitive text in your data.
-The De-identify transformation methods available are discussed later in this blog.
+The De-identify transformation methods available are discussed **later in this blog**.
 There are generally two types of Text De-identification Transformation
 - [InfoTypeTransformations](https://cloud.google.com/dlp/docs/deidentify-sensitive-data#infotype_transformations): Applied to values within **submitted free-form text** that are identified as a specific infoType.
 - [RecordTransformations](https://cloud.google.com/dlp/docs/deidentify-sensitive-data#record_transformations): Applied to values within **submitted tabular text data** that are identified as a specific infoType, or on an entire column of tabular data.
 #### Redaction